 It is important to obtain assessment of needs and community impacts after a damaging disaster incident.
 The RNA phase is designed to make critical assessment of life safety issues so that responders can be quickly dispatched to the disaster.
 As the need arises, Damage Assessment Teams (DAT) can be formed and dispatched to the disaster area to provide assistance in assessing the damage.
-These teams are designed to support, not replace, existing efforts of other political subdivisions, such as cities, towns, fire and other special purpose districts, including, but not limited to: schools, water, sewer, and library, etc. These teams are in no way designed to provide life safety response activities.
+These teams are designed to support, not replace, existing efforts of other political subdivisions, such as cities, towns, fire and other special purpose districts, including, but not limited to: schools, water, sewer, and library, etc. These teams are not to enter areas deemed unsafe for activities.
+The EOC Operations Section will coordinate with the LCSO and/or the Incident Commander to determine when it is safe for Damage Assessment Teams to enter a disaster-impacted area, and the LCSO will be responsible for ensuring that safety measures are in place for the teams.

 In general, Damage Assessment Teams will consist primarily of local government employees and members of non-profit organizations, such as the American Red Cross.
 When necessary, non-government personnel from the fields of engineering, construction, property evaluation, and related fields can supplement the team.
 Each team will have a designated leader who will report to the Situation Unit in the EOC.
 Damage Assessment Teams may include representatives from the following departments or agencies:

 - Emergency Response Agencies

-- Building Department
+- Larimer County Building Department

 - Larimer County Assessor's Office

-- Road and Bridge, Floodplain Management, and Engineering Departments as part of Public Works
+- Road and Bridge

+- Floodplain Management

+- Engineering Department

 - Public and Private Utilities

 - American Red Cross

-- Insurance Agencies - State and federal entities
+- State and federal entities